ganskef/MoCuishle/_posts/2016-01-28-mocuishle.md

 ---
 image: welcome-offline.png
-caption: "Caching informations highlighted in the browsed HTML"
+caption: "Caching information highlighted in the browsed HTML"
 subheadline: "A caching proxy for offline use"
 title: "Mo Cuishle"
 ---